Movement

 Coaching :: Mentorship

 Monica offers private Egyptian dance classes and coaching in person in San Francisco or online anywhere in the world.
-She has worked one on one with dancers, duets, troupes, and small groups of collaborators who are creating or polishing a piece, looking for inspiration, or need a critical but supportive eye on their work, progression, or style.
+She has worked one-on-one for many years with dancers, duets, troupes, and small groups of collaborators who are creating or polishing a piece, looking for inspiration, or need a critical but supportive eye on their work, progression, or style.

 Rates start at $90 per hour, plus studio rent, if any.
 Private lessons can also take place on Zoom.